 \subsection{Constraint on Heavy Gauge Boson $Z^{\prime}$ from LEP}

 There are two kinds of $Z^{\prime}$ searches: indirect and direct.
 In case of indirect searches, one can look for deviations from the SM which might be associated with the existence of a new gauge boson $Z^{\prime}$.
-This generally involves precision EW measurements at below and above the Z-pole. $e^+ e^-$ collision at LEP experiment \cite{lep} above the Z boson mass provides significant constraints on contact interactions involving $e^+ e^-$ and fermion pair.
+This generally involves precision EW measurements below and above the Z-pole. $e^+ e^-$ collision at LEP experiment \cite{lep} above the Z boson mass provides significant constraints on contact interactions involving $e^+ e^-$ and fermion pairs.
 One can integrate out the new physics and express its influence via higher-dimensional (generally dim-6) operators.
 For the process $e^+ e^- \to f\bar{f}$, contact interactions can be parameterized by an effective Lagrangian, $\mathcal{L}_{eff}$, which is added to the SM Lagrangian and has the form:

-Where $\Lambda$ is the new physics scale, $\delta_{ef}$ is the Kronecker delta function, $f$ indicates all the fermions in the model and $\eta$ takes care the chirality structure coefficients.
-The exchange of new $Z^{\prime}$ boson state emerging from $U(1)_R$ can be stated in a similar way as:
+Where $\Lambda$ is the new physics scale, $\delta_{ef}$ is the Kronecker delta function, $f$ indicates all the fermions in the model and $\eta$ takes care of the chirality structure coefficients.
+The exchange of the new $Z^{\prime}$ boson state emerging from $U(1)_R$ can be stated in a similar way:

 Due to the nature of $U(1)_R$ gauge symmetry, the above interaction favors only the right-handed chirality structure.
-Thus, the constraint on the scale of the contact interaction for the process $e^+ e^- \to l^+l^-$ from LEP measurement \cite{lep} will indirectly impose bound on $Z^{\prime}$ mass and the gauge coupling $(g_R)$ such that
+Thus, the constraint on the scale of the contact interaction for the process $e^+ e^- \to l^+l^-$ from LEP measurements \cite{lep} will indirectly impose bound on $Z^{\prime}$ mass and the gauge coupling $(g_R)$ that can be translated into:

 Other processes such as $e^+ e^- \to c\bar{c}$ and $e^+ e^- \to b\bar{b}$ impose somewhat weaker bounds than the ones quoted in Eq. \ref{lepc}.